RAU

 Short description

-The effectiveness of street cleaning will be analysed focusing on the mechanical treatment of roads as well as walking and cycling paths.
-Vehicle types such as street washing vehicles, truck-mounted sweeping and small sweeping machines are used, which are prepared before each project-related use in order to prevent carry-over of sample material.
-After recording and examining the accumulated pollutants on the surface, conclusions can be drawn as to the effectiveness of street cleaning.
-This effectiveness is expected to be significantly influenced by the vehicle types used and the corresponding cleaning methods (wet/dry), the variability of the examination areas, the cleaning intervals, driving speeds and other various settings of the vehicle's technology.
-Cleaning services for different weather conditions will be investigated and their potential for improvement recorded and described.
+The effectiveness of street cleaning was analysed focusing on the mechanical treatment of roads as well as walking and cycling paths.
+Vehicle types such as street washing vehicles, truck-mounted sweeping and small sweeping machines were used, which were prepared before each project-related use in order to prevent carry-over of sample material.
+After recording and examining the accumulated pollutants on the surface, conclusions were drawn as to the effectiveness of street cleaning.
+This effectiveness was expected to be significantly influenced by the vehicle types used and the corresponding cleaning methods (wet/dry), the variability of the examination areas, the cleaning intervals, driving speeds and other various settings of the vehicle's technology.
+Cleaning services for different weather conditions were investigated and their potential for improvement recorded and described.

 WP 4.2 In situ measurement of road drains